vertica/VerticaPy/README.md

 - **Machine Learning**

-  ML is the strongest suite of VerticaPy as it uses the speed of in-database training and prediction using SQL in the background to interact with the database.
-ML for verticapy covers a vast majority of tools including [time series forecasting](https://www.vertica.com/python/workshop/ml/time_series/index.php), [clustering](https://www.vertica.com/python/workshop/ml/clustering/index.php), and [classification](https://www.vertica.com/python/workshop/ml/classification/index.php) etc.
+  ML is the strongest suite of VerticaPy as it capitalizes on the speed of in-database training and prediction by using SQL in the background to interact with the database.
+ML for VerticaPy covers a vast array of tools, including [time series forecasting](https://www.vertica.com/python/workshop/ml/time_series/index.php), [clustering](https://www.vertica.com/python/workshop/ml/clustering/index.php), and [classification](https://www.vertica.com/python/workshop/ml/classification/index.php).

 ```python
 stepwise_result = stepwise(